 Kraków is quickly becoming huge in the world of street art.
 A great example of this is Kazimierz Historical Mural, a free, open air museum full of murals left and right.

-It doesn’t just tell you about the suffering of the Jews at the ghetto and the effects of the war on Poland… it shows you.
+This museum doesn’t just tell you about the suffering of the Jews at the ghetto and the effects of the war on Poland… it shows you.
 I walked through tall ghetto walls that looked like tombstones.
 I saw a typical apartment building and personal items that had been discarded.
 At the desk of of Oskar Schindler is a list of Jews he saved.

 The last exhibition is an art installation which prompts you to wonder, “If the punishment was certain death, would I risk my life to save the Jews under attack?”
 It’s powerful.
 Book in advance and budget at least 2 hours.